-- · Business Administration - · Business Administration Economics and Finance - · Business Administration Business Entrepreneurship - · Business Administration Business Environment - · Business Administration Business Management - · Business Administration Business Technology - Accounting

-Commercial Driver's License

-CDL 100 - The Commercial Driver's License certificate program consists of a 10 credit course which prepares you to take the written and driving portion of the Washington State commercial Driving Class A test.
+- · Business Administration - · Business Administration Economics and Finance - Business Administration Business Entrepreneurship - · Business Administration Business Environment - · Business Administration Business Management - · Business Administration Business Technology - Accounting Commercial Driver's License CDL 100 - The Commercial Driver's License certificate program consists of a 10 credit course which prepares you to take the written and driving portion of the Washington State commercial Driving Class A test.
 Preparation includes 40 hours of lecture, hands-on demonstrations, video, and computerized practice tests as well as 120 hours of driver training.
 CDL 101 - The Class B training will help you obtain the necessary knowledge and skills to pursue employment as a Class B truck driver.
 You will be given the necessary defensive driving techniques and education to meet and exceed the requirements for the CDL Examination with the primary emphasis on safety.
 Preparation includes 20 hours of classroom instruction and 28 hours of driver training.
 The course is offered when labor market data supports the need for trained drivers.
+Student Learning Outcomes:

+Upon completion of this program, students will be able to:

 - · Safely operate a commercial vehicle.

 - · Inspect a commercial vehicle.

 - Take the Washington State Commercial Driving Class A or Class B test.

 Composites Technology

 (See Advanced Manufacturing / Composites Technology)

 Computer Applications Technology

 The Associate of Applied Science-Transfer (AAS-T) degree program provides an avenue for developing a person's skills in the use of the Microsoft Office Suite of business software applications-Word, Excel, PowerPoint, and Outlook and, in addition, also includes 45 credits of transfer classes so that a student can transfer into a baccalaureate institution.
 Upon completion of this two-year program, an AAS-T degree is awarded.

+Student Learning Outcomes:

-- Communicate effectively through written, verbal, and visual methods. - Work collaboratively and independently to achieve a defined goal. - Demonstrate use of Word, Excel, Access, PowerPoint and the Windows Operating System. - Distinguish between hardware and software; determine the type of software necessary to complete an objective; understand the functions of an operating system. - Access information from a hard or removable drive; locate information in subdirectories. - · Access a variety of Windows ribbons and icons. - Use spreadsheet software to solve mathematical/quantitative problems. - Format and edit documents using word processing software. - Manage, organize, and store related sets of information using database software. - · Create and modify slide show presentations - · Perform file management and use the web. - Solve problems using the appropriate software; apply systematic approaches and logic to solving problems; troubleshoot problems; collect and apply data to solve problems. - Communicate findings in the form of printed documents, create and interpret graphs and charts using appropriate software, and synthesize and apply information to meet an identified need. - Ask questions and give answers using discipline-specific vocabulary. - Translate math symbols into words and words into math symbols. - Utilize electronic technology, including accessing information from various sources.
+Upon completion of this program, students will be able to: - Communicate effectively through written, verbal, and visual methods. - Work collaboratively and independently to achieve a defined goal. - Demonstrate use of Word, Excel, Access, PowerPoint and the Windows Operating System. - Distinguish between hardware and software; determine the type of software necessary to complete an objective; under- stand the functions of an operating system. - Access information from a hard or removable drive; locate information in subdirectories. - · Access a variety of Windows ribbons and icons. - Use spreadsheet software to solve mathematical/quantitative problems. - Format and edit documents using word processing software - Manage, organize, and store related sets of information using database software. - · Create and modify slide show presentations - · Perform file management and use the web. - Solve problems using the appropriate software; apply systematic approaches and logic to solving problems; troubleshoot problems; collect and apply data to solve problems. - Communicate findings in the form of printed documents, create and interpret graphs and charts using appropriate software, and synthesize and apply information to meet an identified need. - Ask questions and give answers using discipline-specific vocabulary. - Translate math symbols into words and words into math symbols. - Utilize electronic technology, including accessing information from various sources.
+Degree & Certificate Options: